plgagne/Game-Boy-Essentials/drafts/Hatris.md

 - They have the license for consoles so what they do is they use it with other puzzle games to gin up their marketing.
 - I do not know this for a fact, but it's possible Nintendo had a license that includes the use of the name, and the use of the game separately, so if they don't include the classic game they pay less?
 It's all conjecture on my part, I'd have to ask Henk Rogers.
 - Tetris Blast to me is the final nail in the coffin; it's Bombliss from Rogers but **without** the accompanying classic mode.
 That stings.
+- Why is it without a classic mode?
+- Nintendo is a smaller software company than you think.
+Managing their small amount of resources is vital.
+- If Tetris is already available on Game Boy, they feel no need to reimplement what they've already done.
+- They need to provide new experiences to stay relevant with their small headcount.
+Once the DS came out, *Tetris DS* was released, the most impressive *Tetris* game ever made due to its inventive game modes.
+- But it also had a kickass classic mode.
+Assuredly mandated by Pajitnov and Rogers, and following the [Tetris guidelines](https://tetris.wiki/Tetris_Guideline) to the letter.

 ...
 Pajitnov had left.